Business Analytics MSc course structure

-The online Business Analytics course curriculum is made up of 13 units, totalling 180 credits.
-Each unit is designed to develop your ability to analyse data and to apply the insights in practical organisational settings.
+The online Business Analytics course curriculum is made up of a selection of compulsory and optional units, totalling 180 credits.
+Each unit aims to develop your ability to analyse data and to apply the insights in practical organisational settings.

 Students have between two years and three months and five years to successfully complete all of the units, including a final research-based dissertation.
-Students in receipt of a Postgraduate Loan must complete the course in three years.
+Students in receipt of a Student Loans Company (SLC) Postgraduate Loan must study at a pace to complete the course in three years to meet SLC funding regulations.
 Each 10 credit unit is 8 weeks in duration, and the units are run consecutively.
 Over the year, there are three short breaks – in December, April, and August.

 Our Business Analytics online course begins with an induction to help you get to know the faculty team, your fellow students and our Virtual Online Environment.